m4v15/master-reference/coursebook/week-2/project.md

 ## API week project

 Your project this week is to build a simple web app (ideally just a single page).
-You must query at least two APIs and use the results to update the DOM.
+You must query an API and use the result to update the DOM.

 What you choose to build and how you choose to display the data is entirely up to you!